Thinking ought to be:

 Long ago all living things were lost in one dreadful ocean that looked like a large egg.
 All creatures stem from it.
 Brahma was lying within this egg, and he went to sleep.
 After a thousand ages he woke up, broke open the golden egg, and after intricate opening-ups, an embryo shaped as a bubble, became solid.
 It's known as "that which supports" - another name for terra firma - the hard earth - the sustainer of beautiful creatures.

 Brahma is called the grandfather of the world because of what he did deep inside the dreadful night.
 Lying inside the egg he can be aroused.
 (Dimmitt and van Buitenen 1978:32,36).

-❋ One should not look down on a savoury beginner, Brahma included.
+◎ One should not look down on a savoury beginner, like God the Creator.